SuneetPatil/aws-serverless-boilerplate/README.md

             - Returns a flag prompting the user to confirm logout of the previous session.
             - New session is not created until the previous one is revoked (SSO enforcement).
         - If no other session exists:
-            - Creates a new session entry in the DB, tied to user ID and device type.
+             - Creates a new session entry in the DB, tied to user ID, device type, device_id, and ip_address.
             - Stores refresh token and session expiry.
     - Tokens are returned in the response.
 - All errors (invalid code, user not found, etc.) are handled gracefully with structured messages and proper HTTP status codes.